It might sound super cheesy but won’t be wrong to say that behind every successful company, there are the right metrics they measure.

 Having account level information and it’s availability to various stakeholders of the process like technicians, scheduling and dispatch teams etc. is important from two perspectives:

-- Insight: A thorough account level information could provide insight into customers’ personal preferences, the basis on which you could improve your customer relations and figure out cross-selling and upselling opportunities.
+- Insight: Thorough account-level information could provide insight into customers’ personal preferences, the basis on which you could improve your customer relations and figure out cross-selling and upselling opportunities.
 While this may seem more applicable for B2C businesses, B2B businesses can also benefit from it in many ways.

 - Access: Historical data and specifics like what your customer disliked last time or the challenges they faced, personal preferences, demographics etc. can equip your team to manage the customers in a more effective way.